Check Out Your Favorite Fashion Icons As Pokémon

 With Pokémon Go still dominating everyone's brains, there have been some surprising intersections between the augmented-reality game and fashion.
 We've seen Pokémon inserted into ad campaigns (a welcome improvement, really).
-There have also been parallels drawn between our favourite characters and designers' catwalk collections, too, though that's a bit more of a stretch.
-A new illustrated series from Stylight, a fashion aggregation site, takes things further — by fully transforming some of our favourite fashion people into Pokémon.
+There have also been parallels drawn between our favorite characters and designers' runway collections, too, though that's a bit more of a stretch.
+A new illustrated series from Stylight, a fashion aggregation site, takes things further — by fully transforming some of our favorite fashion people into Pokémon.

 This isn't the first time Stylight has given fashion people the animated treatment.
 You may remember the Minionistas (the site's first viral hit) or its imagining of industry players in a galaxy far, far away.
 Since even Fashion Week halts when a Poliwag appears, it was only a matter of time until fashion MVPs got the Pokémon treatment.